What is Lean Six Sigma?

 Xerox customer service professionals already have a "green belt" certificate - the next higher level of competence that requires longer training - both online and in-person courses, more tests, and experience in a completed project.

-An important step for the Bulgarian Xerox team is the selection of the first project in which the Lean Six Sigma approach will be applied.
+An important step for the Xerox team is the selection of the first project in which the Lean Six Sigma approach will be applied.

-After analyzes conducted on the principle of Pareto, the optimization of the process of filling the stocks, focused on increasing customer satisfaction and at the same time reducing the number of orders for spare parts and consumables by courier, was highlighted as a task of the highest priority.
+After analyses conducted on the principle of Pareto, the optimization of the process of filling the stocks, focused on increasing customer satisfaction and at the same time reducing the number of orders for spare parts and consumables by courier, was highlighted as a task of the highest priority.

 We work with companies that use high-end Xerox machines on a subscription basis and we have arrangements for the maintenance and provision of consumables within certain deadlines.
 We must be 100% perfect so that their business processes are not disrupted.